 Policies and Compliance

-Point Returns to Campus is a comprehensive PDF of all the information needed for returning to campus this fall.
+Point Returns to Campus is a comprehensive PDF of all the information needed for returning to campus (revised 12.15.20).

 Due to the importance in adhering to Point Care policies, and the potentially significant impact violations could have upon the health and wellbeing of all members of the community, there may be occasions when repeat offenders or significant violations will need to be address with sanctions.
 In those cases, Student Life adjudicators will operate under the Point Care Accountability Policy.